SoftwarePunt/stim.js/docs/source/loadingbar.md

 Stim.LoadingBar.setStyle(LoadingBarStyle.None); // remove all styles
 ```

-You can manually define/override CSS styles by targeting the `.stim-progressbar` class.
+You can manually define/override CSS styles by targeting the `.stim-loadingbar` class.